ugrewer/APSIM_RotationTraining/docs/continuous cropping of a single crop.rst

 We primarily consider carrying over the simulation state from one crop cycle to the next and, for comparison, resetting it at the start of each new cycle.

-Long-term simulation of a single crop with state carry-over
+Continuous simulation of a single crop with state carry-over
 -------------------------------------
 Extending the simulation of a single crop cycle to the repeated, continuous growth of the same crop over multiple years can easily be achieved in APSIM.
 It predominently entails: